-From Tuesday 2 April 2024, we will re-offer any Richmond school places that may have become vacant since original offers were made from the waiting list, which must be held in the individual school's admission criteria order.
+From Tuesday 2 April 2024, we will re-offer any Kingston school places that may have become vacant since original offers were made from the waiting list, which must be held in the individual school's admission criteria order.

-Please note that any further offer will not be shown on your eAdmissions account as this is only a portal for on time applicants to make application and receive the initial offer.
-Any further offers will be made by the Schools Admissions team (or your home local authority if you live out of the borough) and will be communicated to you by email.
-The schools cannot make any further offers themselves under national coordination.
+Please note that any further offer will not be shown on your eAdmissions account as this is only a portal for you to make the initial application, and receive your initial offer if you applied on-time.
+Any further offers will be made by the Admissions team (or your home local authority if you live out of the borough) and will be communicated to you by email.
+The schools must not make any further offers themselves under national coordination.